 ISA rules, limits and tax benefits explained

-ISAs (Individual Savings Accounts) are a simple account for making tax-free savings and investments.
+ISAs (Individual Savings Accounts) are simple accounts for making tax-free savings and investments.
 The Government introduced them in 1999 to encourage people to save for the future.

 Yes, transferring ISAs between providers is easy.
 People often transfer their ISAs because they are unhappy with their level of service, want to consolidate their investments or are switching from Cash ISAs to Stocks & Shares ISAs.
 Your ISA allowance isn’t affected when you transfer old ISAs to a new provider.